TXP07/Sperm-Segmentation-Project/README.md

 Here's how the data is organized:<br>

 - 'original_images' contains original images you want to process.
-- 'Preprocessing_images' contains preprocessing images and they will be given automatically by the code and it will be empty before running.<br>
+- 'Preprocessing_images' contains preprocessing images.<br>